Latest Surgery News

 If you feel unwell or have hurt yourself, you can still get the care and treatment you need.
 It’s vital that if you’re having a potentially life-threatening medical emergency, such as a heart attack, stroke or really bad flare up of asthma, you contact the NHS.
 You might be worrying about a mole that’s changed shape, or grown larger, and think you need to contact your GP.

 Everyone in the NHS really appreciates people taking pressure off services for conditions that can be safely managed with over-the-counter medicines, and taken care of at home.
-But it is crucial that for anything else that you do not risk life or wellbeing – contact NHS 111 online or by phone, get in touch with your GP, visit an Urgent Treatment Centre, or for emergencies go to A&E or call 999
+But it is crucial that for anything else that you do not risk life or wellbeing – contact NHS 111 online or by phone, get in touch with your GP, or for emergencies call 999.

-Due to ongoing uncertainty about staffing, we are currently operating an "on the day" booking system.
+Due to the ongoing unpredictability of staffing, we are currently operating an "on the day" booking system.

 All appointments will be by telephone.
 A GP/Nurse will call you back to assess you on the same day.
 If you need to be seen face to face, we will make sure that this is done safely.

 For your own protection, PLEASE DO NOT VISIT THE SURGERY UNLESS INVITED BY A CLINICIAN.